Mswasan7/mini-aspire/README.md

 1. Execute Composer Install
 2. Clone .env.example to .env
 3. Run php artisan migrate:fresh --seed  (It will seed migrations and seeders)
-4. Seeders involved are as follows
+4. Seeders involved are as follows:
    a) Roles
    b) Permissions
    c) System Setting